The-Focus-AI/thefocus-landing/src/content/posts/Making hard things easier.md

 Finding nibs and inks to write with, cursive writing and blotting ink...
 Then typewriters came along and we focused on words and paragraphs rather than how the letters were formed.

 Typewriters graduated to word processors, and "copy and pasting" became a metaphor rather than using scissors to move text around.
-Spelling checkers red-squiggled their way into grammar checkers, and a million Hemmingway -mitators were released into the world.
+Spelling checkers red-squiggled their way into grammar checkers, and a million Hemmingway imitators were released into the world.
 ## Tomorrow

 Now the tools can do even more -- [Gemini DeepResearch](https://blog.google/products/gemini/google-gemini-deep-research/) will scour the internet for you to get you a list of references.
 It will summarize for you, and give you a list of bullet points.
 Any of the models will let you expand on whatever topic, and full it up with empty, grammatically correct prose.